isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Arama planı teklifiyle ilgili ABD Microsoft 365 İş sesiyle ilgili bir güncelleştirme yakında kullanıma sunulacak
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Arama Planı teklifinin ABD Microsoft 365 Küçük İşletmeler için Ses güncelleştirmesi yakında geliyor

 ### <a name="categories"></a>Kategoriler